Vectoryzed/Web-Design/README.md

-Projects from Web Design course by University of Michigan.
+Projects from Web Design specialization by University of Michigan.

 # Web Design specialization (by University of Michigan)